tranju664/sonarqube-installation-ubuntu/README.md

 # Command to Switch the Java version
 sudo update-alternatives --config java  ----> To switch between java version if we have multiple java version

+# Sonar Operations
+start and stop the sonar server cd /opt/sonarqube
+./bin/linux-x86-64/sonar.sh start
+./bin/linux-x86-64/sonar.sh stop
+# we cannot start the sonar with the root user we should other users like ubuntu or ay other user